Skip to content

 vectorbtpro.indicators.factory.technical.ZLMA

-- Want to feed indicators as features to a machine-learning model?
-No more need to run them individually: you can instruct VBT to run all indicators of an indicator package on the given data instance; the data instance will recognize input names of each indicator and pass the required data.
-You can also easily change the defaults of each indicator.
+• Want to feed indicators as features to a machine-learning model?
+There is no need to run them individually: you can tell VBT to run all indicators from an indicator package on the given data instance.
+The data instance will recognize the input names of each indicator and supply the required data.
+You can also easily change the defaults for each indicator.

 Run all talib indicators on entire BTC-USD history